2022 & 2023 Tax Brackets and Federal Income Tax Rates

 Common itemized deductions include:

-- Medical and dental expenses (exceeding 7.5% of AGI)
+- Medical and dental expenses: Amount must exceed 7.5% of AGI.

 - Charitable contributions

-(This is to keep your current position, like continuing education for licensing - not to improve your prospects.)
+- Work-related education: This is to keep your current position, like continuing education for licensing — not to improve your prospects.

-Note that tax deductions on a Schedule A are different from business expenses that self-employed taxpayers take.
+Note that tax deductions on Schedule A are different from business expenses that self-employed taxpayers take.

 People often use the terms interchangeably, but there is a difference.